Cory Booker, Mayor of Newark, New Jersey

 Mayor of Newark, New Jersey

-2 March 2008: The Stanford and Oxford-educated project-dwelling mayor of Newark is a figure of unorthodox contradictions.
+14 May 2010: The Stanford and Oxford-educated project-dwelling mayor of Newark is a figure of unorthodox contradictions.
 Raised by affluent civil rights activists, his candidature for mayor was rejected by the city’s political establishment as being “not black enough”, yet the national Democrat establishment marked him as one to watch.
 His determined battle to unseat a corrupt city baron was the subject of an Oscar-nominated documentary and he cites both Malcolm X and the Founding Fathers as his inspiration.
+Since becoming mayor against the odds, he has battled crime in the notorious city and was even offered national office under the incoming Obama administration.
+Mayor Booker was awarded seventh place in World Mayor 2010.

 Cory was born in 1969 in Washington, DC, to Cary and Carolyn Booker, civil rights activists notable for being among the first black executives at IBM.
 He grew up in the affluent suburban setting of Harrington Park, New Jersey, and graduated from the blue ribbon Northern Valley Regional High School.
 His college schooling took place at Stanford University, where he obtained a degree in political science (1991) and a masters in sociology (1992), with the usual sporting achievements and extracurricular voluntary and student body activities.
 Having attended Queens College Oxford, England on a Rhodes Scholarship, he was awarded a further degree in modern history in 1994.
 He then took his juris doctor at Yale Law School, providing pro bono legal advice to poor residents in New Haven.